pi-hole/docker-pi-hole/README.md

       - "53:53/udp"
       # Default HTTP Port
       - "80:80/tcp"
       # Default HTTPs Port.
-FTL Will generate a self-signed certificate
+FTL will generate a self-signed certificate
       - "443:443/tcp"
       # Uncomment the below if using Pi-hole as your DHCP Server
       #- "67:67/udp"